kumaresan-subramani/ej2-blaz-doc/src/common/visual-studio-integration/visual-studio-extensions/scaffolding.md

     > Blazor Scaffolding support is provided only for Blazor ServerSide application and Blazor Hosted application.

-The following steps explains how to add a scaffolded item to your Blazor application.
+The following steps explain how to add a scaffolded item to your Blazor application.

 1. If the project type is **Blazor ServerSide**, right-click the **Pages** folder in the Solution Explorer, click **Add**, and then select **New Scaffolded Item..**